fpoirotte/phpfarm/README.rst

 Given all the previous bits of information, the following shell script may be used to discover a PEAR channel and install a PEAR extension::

-    # "$3/pear-$1" could also be used in place of "$2/bin/pear" to refer
+    # "$3/pear-$1" could also be used in place of "$2/bin/pear"
-    # to the pear installer for this specific version of PHP.
+    # (both refer to the pear installer for this specific version of PHP).
     "$2/bin/pear" channel-discover pear.phpunit.de
     "$2/bin/pear" install pear.phpunit.de/PHPUnit